 The conditions found in the textile industry can make it particularly susceptible to fire.
-For starters, nearly every material used in the textile industry is flammable.
-Secondly, cotton fly (dust), commonly found in large deposits in these settings, is readily ignited and once lit, is difficult to put out.
-Lastly, piles of raw materials or textile and non-woven products provide fuel that quickly feed a fire.
+For starters, nearly every material that is used in the textile industry is flammable.
+Secondly, cotton fly (dust), commonly found in large deposits in these settings, is readily ignited and once lit, is difficult to extinguish.
+Lastly, piles of raw materials or textile and non-woven products may provide fuel that quickly feed a fire.

 A major contributor to these fire risks is combustible dust.

 OSHA lists the textile industry among those industries that are susceptible to explosive dusts, and the Health and Safety Executive, which “aims to reduce work-related death, injury and ill health,” notes that wool dust and cotton dust are susceptible to explosions.

 occurred between 2006 and 2017, resulting in 66 fatalities